MohammmadAnas/Vehicle_collision/README.md

 + ### Generate AWS Glue crawlers to crawl CSV files and create tables

     - AWS Glue Crawlers are helpful in crawling the data from the source and then storing the data inside the databases.
-    - Here three crawlers for artists, albums and songs data were created in order to created three tables of them.
+    - Here a crawler for extracting data from S3 was created in order to create table.
-    - Now since tables of these three datasets are created we can easily do our analysis.

 + ### Build analytical tables using Amazon Athena